 I look to engineer collisions between real world businesses and computing science students at the University of Aberdeen because experience plus theory trumps theory on its own, especially if this can be done in an entrepreneurial manner.

 StrategicPlay Lego Serious Play Facilitator

-I was trained by StrategicPlay in February 2012 to facilitate Lego Serious Playworkshops, and have been doing this regulurly now since then for a variety of organisations ranging from the University of Aberdeen as part of my teaching practice, the University of Edinburgh Student Association, the HEA, Aberdeen City Council and others.
+I was trained by StrategicPlay in February 2012 to facilitate Lego Serious Play workshops, and have been doing this regularly since then for a variety of organisations ranging from the University of Aberdeen as part of my teaching practice, the University of Edinburgh Student Association, Aberdeen City Council and others.

 Open Space Facilitator

-I was trained by Deborah Preuss in open space facilitation in February 2015, and have regularly used this for the unconference part of the Northern Lights conference, an HEA event and elsewhere such as Play4Agile, and 2019 Global Scrum Gathering in Vienna as noted below.
+I was trained by Deborah Preuss in open space facilitation in February 2015, and have regularly used this for the unconference part of the Northern Lights conference, and elsewhere such as Play4Agile, and 2019 Global Scrum Gathering in Vienna as noted below.